markgyoni/geopol/docs/Mods/Refined_Storage.md

 Refined Storage is a storage mod where you can build a storage network made up of devices.
 Those devices manipulate your storage.
 This page is based on the [Official Wiki](https://refinedmods.com/refined-storage/wiki/).

-The Controller is the “core” of your storage network.
+The **Controller** is the “core” of your storage network.
 You’ll be connecting all the Refined Storage devices to this block.

 The Controller needs energy.
-More specifically, Forge Energy or RF.
+More specifically, **Forge Energy or RF**.

 Disks are used to store items or fluids.
-You can store them in a Disk Drive.
+You can store them in a **Disk Drive**.

 ## Accessing your storage